binchick-in/my-little-blog/app/posts/nginx-config.md

 title: Nginx Config
 path: nginx-config
 published: 2020-03-11
+summary: Utilizing the Nginx reverse proxy when running Docker
 ---

 Nginx is my preferred web server and I run it in a reverse proxy configuration for most of my services.
 The majority of my services are running in Docker containers with Nginx sending traffic to the correct container based on host headers.